ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

 Chemostats works the same way as the system state.
 Default chemostats are generated based on the chstt attribute of the species, however, it is also possible to specify explicitly the chemostat distribution.
-The only difference is that chemostats are booleans, and thus, does not accept UnitValue or UnitArray objects.
+The only difference is that chemostats are booleans, and thus, does not accept UnitValue or UnitArray objects:

 .. code:: json